Best practices for accessibility

 Click the blue button.

-- Check if users can navigate your design with keyboard only.
+- Check if the user can navigate your design with keyboard only.

 - Avoid key commands.
 Key commands can conflict with screen readers.